cyrilbois/gd-gatsby-blog/src/pages/2017-10-14-a-5-minute-intro-to-hypothesis/index.md

     test_add_numbers()
 ```

-This test will generate some `nan` and `inf` inputs, `add_numbers` will raise either `NaNIsNotAllowed` or `InfIsNotAllowed` and the test will catch these exceptions and reject them as test failures.
+This test will generate some `nan` and `inf` inputs, `add_numbers` will raise either `NaNIsNotAllowed` or `InfIsNotAllowed` and the test will catch these exceptions and reject them as test failures (i.e. the test case will be considered a success when either `NaNIsNotAllowed` or `InfIsNotAllowed` occurs).

 Can you really afford to reject `nan` as an input value for `add_numbers`?
 Maybe not.
 Let's say your code needs to sum two samples in a time series, and one sample of the time series is missing: `nan` would be a perfectly valid input for `add_numbers` in such case.